Ishak-u/VoxConcept-Voice-Based-Concept-Understanding-Evaluation/README.md

-# 🎙️ Voice-Based Concept Understanding Analyser (VBCUA)
+# 🎙️ Voice-Based Concept Understanding Analyser

 > An AI-powered Streamlit application that evaluates a student's conceptual understanding from a
 > spoken explanation, using speech-to-text, semantic similarity analysis and audio-feature-based